ogrisel/research/Generalization.md

 Plot the Fisher-Rao landscape on the (w0, w1) plane.
 Compare with the empirical test likelihood or MSE on the same plane.

-# ASGD and generalization
+# A-SGD and generalization

-Intuition: ASGD is extra beneficial when sample a size is too low and model overfits (e.g. noisy labels): in this case it should be possible to use a constant large learning rate & low batch size to fit without overfitting and use.
-ASGD to converge to a good
+Intuition: A-SGD should be extra beneficial when sample size is too low and model overfits (e.g. noisy labels): in this case it should be possible to use a constant large learning rate & low batch size to fit without overfitting and use.
+ASGD to converge to a good expected nll minimizer.

+Similar analysis with large amounts of stochastic regularization (dropout, shake drop) and data-augmentation.

+Devise a minimal / toy setting to highlight this effect and study theory on simplistic cases.